zacgeis/fern/notes.md

 - Start with only supporting ints and go from there.
 - output assembly file.
 - simple control flow. if and loop.
+- always have a main entry point
+  - `func main`
+  - start without passing in any args.

 ## Basic Example